fernandodeperto/numbers-technical-challenge/README.md

 - AKS Terraform module
 - AKS test environment
 - Helmfile config files
-- Helm charts for creating a secret in the cluster
+- Helm chart for creating a secret in the cluster
+- Helm chart for creating a certificate issuer in the cluster
+- Helm chart for testing everything
 #### Changed
 #### Removed
 ### [1.0.0]